 New Vision Research Impact

-Through the Charleston Conference on Alzheimer’s Disease (CCAD), New Vision Research (NVR) has had a significant impact on the field of Alzheimer’s disease research.
-Two ways to observe and measure this impact is by the continued and proliferating collaboration between CCAD alumni, and the long-term effect receiving seed funding through the New Vision Investigator Award has on scientists’ ability to secure subsequent federal grant funding.
+Through the Charleston Conference on Alzheimer’s Disease (CCAD), New Vision Research (NVR) has had a significant impact on the field of Alzheimer’s disease (AD) research.
+Two ways to observe and measure this impact is by the continued and proliferating collaboration between CCAD alumni, and the long-term effect that early career seed funding through the New Vision Investigator Award has on a scientists’ ability to secure subsequent federal grant funding from the National Institutes of Health (NIH).

 Impact Through Collaboration

 During CCAD, scientists from all fields of AD research attend the conference, present their research proposals to all attendees, take advantage of networking opportunities, and are encouraged to collaborate with their research.

-At traditional conferences, scientists are divided into their respective fields and only attend seminars in their one field.
-One of the greatest and most unique advantages of CCAD is the disruption of this tradition, whereby scientists from all fields attend, listen to and review research proposals of colleagues from all fields of research.
+At traditional conferences, scientists are divided into their respective fields and generally only attend lectures in their own field.
+One of the greatest and most unique advantages of CCAD is the disruption of this tradition, whereby scientists from different fields attend and listen to research proposals of colleagues from all aspects of research in AD.
 Since 2013, scientists from the following fields have attended CCAD:

 In the years since CCAD’s inception, the network of collaboration created by CCAD alumni has grown tremendously and demonstrates the success of the CCAD model in fostering innovative collaboration across different fields of AD research.
-Below is an interactive collaborative map of the CCAD alumni who have published a paper together.
-In order to take advantage of this tool we suggest the following instructions:
+Below is an interactive collaborative map of CCAD alumni who have co-authored papers together.
+In order to take advantage of this tool, we suggest the following instructions:

 Impact Through Grant Funding